 When is the best age to start weaning?

-Knowing when to start giving your baby solid food can be a confusing time for parents.
-Recommendations have changed over the years so whilst our parents and/or grandparents might have started weaning their children at 4 months, research suggests that there is often no need to start that early.
-If you are starting too early you may be just making more work for yourself – weaning is quite a time-consuming and messy business!
+Knowing when to start introducing solids for your baby can be a confusing time for parents.
+Recommendations have changed over the years.
+Our parents and/or grandparents might have started weaning their children at 4 months.
+However, research suggests that there is often no need to start that early.
+If you are starting too early you may be just making more work for yourself.
+Weaning is quite a time-consuming and messy business!
 Solid food is required when breast milk or infant formula is no longer enough to meet the nutritional needs of the growing baby.

 Each baby is different and will be developmentally ready for food at different times.
 The four signs which together indicate a baby is ready for solid food;

 - Your baby can sit up (some support may be needed but baby can sit with a straight back)

 - Your baby can hold their head steady

 - Your baby has good hand-mouth coordination – can pick food up and bring it to their mouth